 Essential Skills

-Whilst it is well-known that getting a good education is key to getting a good career and higher earnings, what is much less understood is that good essential skills are equally important.
-The term ‘essential skills’ does not do justice to something that encompasses attitude, aspirations, self-management and people skills that often are the difference between success and failure, so we call them ‘essential skills’.
-Children from more advantaged families benefit from higher social and emotional skills and these skills have been shown to influence recruitment to the top professions.[1]
+While it is well known that receiving a good education is key to getting a good career and higher earnings, what is much less understood is that good essential skills are equally important.
+The term ‘skills’ does not do justice to something that encompasses attitude, aspirations, self-management and people skills that often are the difference between success and failure, so we call them ‘essential skills’.
+Children from more advantaged families benefit from higher social and emotional skills, and these have been shown to influence recruitment to top professions.[1]

 Some of the principal essential skills include: